IUI, intrauterine insemination is an affordable first-line infertility treatment

-- Sperm washing – The partner’s or donor’s sperm is prepared in our IVF lab for insemination, separating healthy, motile sperm from non-motile sperm and other seminal cells and fluid.
+- Sperm washing – An andrology will prepare the partner’s or donor’s sperm in our IVF lab.
+This involves separating healthy, motile sperm from non-motile sperm and other seminal cells and fluid.

 - Insemination – The final sperm sample is placed into the uterus through a flexible catheter passed through the cervix.